Policy design in experiments with unknown interference: Main extensions and discussions

-\end{lem} Lemma \ref{lem:discrepancy} shows that the bias depends on the difference between the expectations averaged over two different distributions.
-Unfortunately, the bias is unknown since it depends on the function $y(\cdot)$, which is not identifiable with finitely many clusters.
+\end{lem} Lemma \ref{lem:discrepancy} shows the bias depends on the difference between the expectations averaged over two different distributions.
+The bias is unknown since it depends on the function $y(\cdot)$, which is not identifiable with finitely many clusters.
 We therefore bound the worst-case error over a class of functions $x \mapsto [y(x;\beta') - y(x;\beta_0)] \in \mathcal{M}$, with $\mathcal{M}$ defined below.
-The proof follows directly from Lemma \ref{lem:lem0}, and rearrangement.